magicalbrad/thundertixGA4/index.md

 #### Google Tag Manager
 - Create a "Custom HTML Tag" for item views in Tag Manager, using the script in the [view_item.js file.](https://github.com/magicalbrad/thundertixGA4/blob/main/view_item.js) It should be triggerred on window load only on the item page.
 For my purposes, that is /orders/new.
 Depending on which embed code you're using, you may need to triger on pages with a URL like /events/(event id).
 You may need to adjust the logic that scrapes the name and price based on the information available on the page.
-- Create a "Custom HTML Tag" for cart views in Tag Manager, using the script in the [view_cart.js file.](https://github.com/magicalbrad/thundertixGA4/blob/main/view_cart.js) It should be triggerred on window load of the cart page.
+- Create a "Custom HTML Tag" for cart views in Tag Manager, using the script in the [begin_checkout.js file.](https://github.com/magicalbrad/thundertixGA4/blob/main/begin_checkout.js) It should be triggerred on window load of the cart page.
 The cart page has a URL of either /orders/new or /cart, depending on whether the user is coming to it for the first time, or returning later.
 So, you'll need triggers for both URLs.
-- Create a "Custom HTML Tag" for adding payment info in Tag Manager, using the script in the [add_payment_info.js file.](https://github.com/magicalbrad/thundertixGA4/blob/main/view_cart.js) It should be triggerred on click of the "confirm order" button or submit of the order form.
-For the click trigger, use a "Click - All Elements" trigger set to fire on "click classes contains before_submit_payment."
+- Create a "Custom HTML Tag" for adding payment info in Tag Manager, using the script in the [add_payment_info.js file.](https://github.com/magicalbrad/thundertixGA4/blob/main/add_payment_info.js) It should be triggerred on submit of the order form.

 ### Parent Window (a.k.a. your site)